justicedemocrats/new-site/src/pages/landing/index.md

 boldHeader: THE DEMOCRATIC PARTY IS BROKEN.
 boldSubheader: And the corporate wing of the party is responsible.
 introContent: >-
-  **Instead of aligning with the needs of average working men and women,** the Democratic Party has allowed Republicans to take over most state legislatures, most governorships, Congress, and the presidency.
+  **Instead of representing the needs of everyday working men and women,** the Democratic Party has been asleep at the wheel.
+Republicans have taken over most state legislatures, governorships, Congress, and now the presidency.

-  **The solution is not unity with corporate-backed Democrats or catering to an imaginary “middle.” **The solution is to challenge them and replace every single one of them with people who will fight for voters, not donors.
+  **The solution is having a bold vision that fights for economic, social, and racial justice for all Americans**, not the interests of big money donors.
 firstCalloutIcon: /img/jd_site_circlefinger_1_50x50.svg
 firstCalloutText: >-
-  It’s time to rebuild the Democratic Party to be a party that fights for a clear progressive vision with policies for people not corporations.
+  It’s time to rebuild the Democratic Party to be a party that fights for a bold vision that fights for people, not corporations.
 issuesIntro: 'POLICIES FOR VOTERS, NOT DONORS'
 primaryIssues:
-  - image: /img/jd_website_home_issuebox_600x600_1_antoinette_053118.jpg
+  - image: /img/growth.svg
-    text: Criminal Justice Reform
+    text: Jobs Guarantee
-    url: /issues/criminal-justice-reform
+    url: /issues/jobs-guarantee
-  - image: /img/jd_website_home_issuebox_600x600_2_juana_053118.jpg
+  - image: /img/rights.svg
     text: Medicare for All
     url: /issues/medicare-for-all
-  - image: /img/jd_website_home_issuebox_600x600_3_david_053118.jpg
+  - image: /img/democracy.svg
-    text: Jobs Guarantee
+    text: Abolish ICE
-    url: /issues/jobs-guarantee
+    url: /issues/abolish-ice
 jdHighlightHeader: No Corporate PACs Pledge
 jdHighlightText: >-
-  All Justice Democrats pledge something something Totate arum exerferum auda soluptibus autamus quo cusaeruptam aut elento offic tem sum et.
+  All Justice Democrats pledge to reject corporate PAC money.
+We are accountable to people, not corporations.
 jdHighlightIcon: /img/jd_site_circlefinger_1_50x50.svg
 blocks:
   - alignment: right